EPA Mold Information

 You can contact the Center for Disease Control and Prevention (CDC) and National Center for Environmental Health through a toll-free number for more information and faxes, including a publications list.
 You can reach them at 1-888-232-6789.

 Consider cleaning your ducts if there is visible mold growth inside of your ducts or other components of your HVAC system.
 When getting your HVAC system inspected, ask the service provider to show you any mold they find.
+The team at our mold remediation and crawl space repair company in Raleigh can work with you to help reduce the occurrence of mold in the future.

 A substance may look like mold but can only be confirmed to be mold by an expert.
 For approximately $50, you can have a sample tested by a microbiology laboratory to confirm your suspicions.
 If your ducts are insulated, the insulation may need to be removed and replaced if it has gotten wet and moldy.